Shanezhao1224/Stanford_repo/README.md

 **To run some of the code, the boost library is needed.**

+Relinking the input file paths is needed to run each of the projects as well.

 This directory is ~300MB, this is in part due to the some the input text files for the various programming assignments ranging in the 10's MB.